catppuccin/userstyles/docs/CONTRIBUTING.md

 ### Root Variables

-While writing an userstyle, you may have come across [custom properties / CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), typically wrapped in a `:root` selector.
+While writing a userstyle, you may have come across [custom properties / CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), typically wrapped in a `:root` selector.
 We refer to these variables as "root variables", and they are sort of global variables used all across a website.
 For Catppuccin userstyles, we prefer that these variables are themed rather than individual elements.
 As the website likely uses these variables themselves, it saves yourself a lot of work in theming and maintaining the userstyle.

 ### Opinionated Changes

-When writing or updating an userstyle, it is important to keep in mind that different users have different preferences.
+When writing or updating a userstyle, it is important to keep in mind that different users have different preferences.
 To avoid lengthy discussion over user interface aesthetics, we have a set of rules for what a userstyle may include; importantly, **changes to font or layout (padding, margin, hiding/moving elements) are prohibited.**

 ### General Recommendations